 UN official: Libya elections could be rescheduled for June

-Stephanie Williams, the U.N.’s special adviser on Libya, told The Associated Press late Sunday that it is still “very reasonable and possible” for the country’s 2.8 million voters to cast their ballots by June in line with the U.N.-brokered 2020 roadmap.
+Stephanie Williams, the U.N. special adviser on Libya, told The Associated Press late Sunday that it is still “very reasonable and possible” for the country’s 2.8 million voters to cast their ballots by June, in line with the U.N.-brokered 2020 roadmap.

+U.N.
+Secretary-General Antonio Guterres, in a report to the U.N.
+Security Council obtained Monday by The Associated Press, said it’s critical that all Libyan parties “focus on the holding of free, fair, inclusive and credible presidential and parliamentary elections as soon as possible.”

+The will of the 2.8 million Libyans who have registered to vote “must be respected,” he said, and Libyan authorities and institutions “must now work together to address the fundamental issues that have resulted in the postponement and create the political and security conditions necessary for holding the presidential and parliamentary elections without delay.”

 Libya failed to hold its first-ever presidential elections on Dec.
-24 as scheduled, a major blow to international efforts to end a decade-long chaos in the rich-oil Mediterranean nation.
+24 as scheduled, a major blow to international efforts to end a decade-long chaos in the oil-rich Mediterranean nation.

-Williams, who led U.N. efforts to end the latest bout of violence in Libya in 2020, said elections are needed in the country to give credence to the country’s institutions.
+Williams, who led U.N. efforts to end the latest bout of violence in Libya in 2020, said elections are needed in the country to give credence to its institutions.

 “All the institutions are suffering a crisis of legitimacy,” she said.
 “I don’t see any other exit for Libya other than a peaceful political process.”